Hex Agent + Model Context Protocol

 AI that understands your print farm.

-Print Hive MCP is the authorized connection between your farm data and Eve Agent, the Print Hive Smart Assistant.
-Eve can read live printer, queue, material, and operator context, then turn it into clear recommendations that stay under operator control.
+Print Hive MCP is the authorized connection between your farm data and Hex Agent, the Print Hive Smart Assistant.
+Hex can read live printer, queue, material, and operator context, then turn it into clear recommendations that stay under operator control.

 Org scopedApproval gated actionsWorks with MCP clients